StRibbon/react-authorize-stripe/README.md

 # thredUP Navigation Bar Exercise

 The thredUP navigation bar currently is built with dynamic data from our custom CMS service.
-The

 ## Exercise
 1. Given the JSON data in `navigation.json`, build a Node.js server endpoint to serve up this data that will be used by your front-end code.